 - May not bill the initial critical care code on the same day as the physician (e.g., if the physician provides 30 – 74 minutes of critical care services, the non-physician practitioner will bill CPT code 99292 for the additional time up to 30 minutes.)

-- Physicians of a different specialty may each report CPT code 99291 if they are providing care that is unique to his/her individual medical specialty and managing at least one of the patient’s critical illness(es) or critical injury(ies)
+- Physicians of a different specialty may each report CPT code 99291 if they are providing care that is unique to his/their individual medical specialty and managing at least one of the patient’s critical illness(es) or critical injury(ies)

-- Critical care of less than 30 minutes total duration on a given calendar date is not reported separately using the initial critical care CPT code (99291).
+- Critical care of fewer than 30 minutes total duration on a given calendar date is not reported separately using the initial critical care CPT code (99291).
 This service should be reported using another appropriate E/M code [ensuring all components of the CPT descriptor are met] such as subsequent hospital care.

 CPT code 99292 is used to report additional block(s) of time, of up to 30 minutes each beyond the first 74 minutes of critical care: